An Introduction to Smart Heating Control

 The downside of this system is that when the thermostat hits its target temperature the radiators all turn off even though you might still be cold.
 So, you might be cosy in the hall but not the living room.

-Replacing your old thermostat with a single-zone smart thermostat like Nest is the simplest and most cost-effective option.
+Replacing your old thermostat with a single-zone smart thermostat like the Nest 3rd Generation Learning thermostat is the simplest and most cost-effective option.

-This is multi-zone as it has more than one zone.
-Technically it is controlled in a similar way to single zone.
+This is multi-zone as there has more than one zone.
+Technically each zone is controlled in a similar way to single-zone.

 Imagine that you have a single thermostat controlling a single heating circuit, heating 12 rooms with 14 radiators.